Gladstone Small

 Gladstone Cleophas Small (born 18 October 1961) is an English former cricketer, who played in 17 Test matches and 53 One Day Internationals (ODIs) for the England cricket team.
+He was a part of the English squads which finished as runners-up at the 1987 Cricket World Cup and as runners-up at the 1992 Cricket World Cup.

 Small was primarily a pace bowler, he was selected for the 1986–87 Ashes series in Australia, taking two five-wicket hauls that helped England win the series.

 Small has Klippel–Feil syndrome, a genetic condition of the neck.

+He is a Trustee of the Hornsby Professional Cricketers' Fund charity.

 Early life

 Small was born in Barbados, and moved to England shortly after his fourteenth birthday, which at the time was past the normal cut-off for a change of cricketing nationality.
 However, he applied for eligibility to play cricket for England, and the Marylebone Cricket Club (MCC) accepted his application.

 Small has Klippel–Feil syndrome, a rare congenital condition whereby the vertebrae in the neck are fused.

 His life story was made into a documentary by director Pogus Caesar in 1995, and broadcast on Carlton Television for the Respect television series.

 He is a graduate of Manchester Metropolitan University.